Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 };
 ```

 These styles should be added to the widget as seen in the snippet above.
+If you added the code above as is these styles will just need importing into the `ClickToCallComponent.tsx` file.

 ### Adding The Widget To The App